ibtehaj95/project-dating-site/project-idea.md

 Social media is also very boring these days, Instagram is for showing off, Facebook is just for friends and family, Twitter is for activism and Tiktok is for posting videos, but none of these appropriate for people looking to have nice conversations with people, without risking being called a creep, or worse, a predator.
 Reddit and Quora are good for intellectual discussions, but they don’t appreciate being there for romantic purposes.

 And then, there’s the “loneliness epidemic”.
-I would have never known about this if it were not for YouTube and a girl I dated once.
+I would have never known about this if it were not for YouTube and a girl I knew.
 This girl told me that she was visiting a friend whom she befriended after she posted an ad somewhere looking for a friend.
 I mean, my God, you know things are bad when you have to advertise to find a friend.

 And then, of course, there’s the inherent privacy requirement of a dating site.
 The problem then, is that you have to have the same 1-to-1 conversation with  every other person you “match” with.